dan-nagle/h2m/README.txt

 The h2m-AutoFortran tool was envisioned by Dan Nagle and completed at NCAR by Sisi (Garnet) Liu and revised by Michelle Anderson.
-Special thanks to Davide Del Vento.
+Special thanks to Davide Del Vento, UCAR, NSF, SIParCS, and CISL.
 LLVM and Clang are released under the University of Illinois/NCSA Open Source License by the LLVM Team (http://llvm.org).
 See the LLVM license for additional details.